Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 BCG Vaccine United Kingdom

 In the U.K. and various countries, BCG vaccination is administered to newborn infants at risk of TB.
-The WHO suggests BCG programs for different age groups are equally effective against TB during puberty.
-BCG vaccines have effectively protected children against the more rare severe forms of TB, such as TB meningitis.
-The Lancet Global Health published a study in September 2022 that found that BCG vaccination at birth protects against TB disease among children under five years old.
+The WHO suggests that BCG programs for different age groups are equally effective against TB during puberty.
+BCG vaccines have effectively protected children against the rarer, severe forms of TB, such as TB meningitis.
+The Lancet Global Health published a study in September 2022 that found that BCG vaccination at birth protects against TB among children under five.

-Public Health England (PHE) announced on July 27, 2021, that eligible babies should be offered the BCG vaccine at 28 days or soon after.
-BCG vaccination is recommended for babies up to 1-year-old, and BCG vaccination may also be recommended for older children who have an increased risk of developing TB.
-On September 15, 2021, the U.K.'s PHE updated its fact sheet.
-The Lancet on Sept.
-7, 2021, and Cancer Immunology on June 24, 2022.
+Public Health England (PHE) announced on 27 July 2021 that eligible babies should be offered the BCG vaccine at 28 days or soon after.
+BCG vaccination is recommended for babies up to 1 year old, and BCG vaccination may also be recommended for older children who have an increased risk of developing TB.
+On September 15, 2021, the U.K.'s PHE updated its fact sheet, which was previously updated in The Lancet on September 7, 2021, and in Cancer Immunology on June 24, 2022.
 Epidemiologist Christine Stabell Benn and colleagues found (Mar.
 2012) that BCG administered to children with low birth weight reduced all-cause mortality in these children by about 40% in the first year of life.

 BCG Vaccine Price

-UNICEF data shows that the awarded price of BCG vaccine per dose is nominal.
-The U.S. CDC Vaccine Price List was last updated in December 2022.
-Many pharmacies in the U.S. price BCG vaccines over $100.00 for one vial.
+UNICEF data shows that the awarded price of the BCG vaccine per dose is nominal.
+The U.S. CDC Vaccine Price List was last updated in December 2022; many pharmacies in the U.S. charge over $100.00 for a single vial of BCG vaccines.
 According to various reports, the global TB Vaccine revenue is expected to increase by over 3% annually by 2027.
 Additional BCG vaccine discount information is posted at InstantRx™.

 BCG Vaccine Clinical Trials